Thursday, January 11, 2018

 1963

-The Seymour Paisin Ladies Apparel (Seymour Paisin on Devon, Inc.) was located at 2629 West Devon and Talman Avenues in Chicago.
+The Seymour Paisin Ladies Apparel (Seymour Paisin on Devon, Inc.) was located at 2629 West Devon at Talman Avenues in Chicago's West Rogers Park Neighborhood.
 Seymour Paisin (1912-1987) and his wife and co-founder Ruth (1914-1977) opened Seymour Paisin Ladies Apparel in 1950, and the shop closed in the early 1980s.

-The Paisins began quarter-page advertising in the Chicago Tribune in September of 1951.
+The Paisins began quarter-page advertising in the Chicago Tribune in September 1951.

 1973